mackay218/pet_reminders_app/README.md

 * `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 * `server/` contains the Express App

+## Next Steps

+* Implement Nodemailer as option for sending reminders instead of text messages
+* View of table/list of all pet owners
+* Online portal for scheduling appointments that pet owners can access via a link in the      SMS message or email
+* Server side sorting and filtering will be needed for a larger database
+* Convert to a native app